 Penn Cove Shellfish comes right out of the waters of Penn Cove, and I'm told the best way to really taste them is at The Captain Whidbey Inn right on Whidbey Island.
 I'm hoping I'll be able to confirm that later this year!

 I've wanted to visit the area for ages, ever since my husband's brother moved there.
 They've told us how gorgeous it is, with beautiful water views and even whale watching from their home.

-For now, this recipe for Penn Cove Mussels steamed in garlic butter and white wine from Chef Sam at The Captain Whidbey Inn will have to do!
+For now, this recipe for Penn Cove Mussels steamed in garlic butter and white wine from Chef Sam at The Captain Whidbey Inn and this cioppino with clam and mussels will have to do!